 You know this, but today won’t last forever.
 This may be the new normal, but only for a while.
 And even if, because of debilitating illness or injury, this new normal will last, God is working here too.

 I get it, you want to do all the things you used to have time and energy to do.
-You long for the “old you” who was successful and accomplished.
+You long for the “old you” who were successful and accomplished.
 You even had more time for Jesus.
 You would sit at his feet and have few constraints on your time.

 But today, you take slipper-clad feet to the fridge.
 And then back to a prone position on the couch to, yet again, nurse the baby.
-You run the errands, take the kids to practices.
+You run the errands, and take the kids to practices.
 Dirty dishes pile up.
 Toys scatter the floor.
 Your Bible wears a dusty crown of neglect.

 Even though the advice pours in to take care of yourself, your exhausted eyes still see the mountains of things to be done and feel the weight of not being able to.
 Not being enough.